Skip to main content

 Extension to Naples

 What’s that line that Dean Martin sang?
 Ah yes...
 “That’s amore!”
-He was singing about Naples, of course, and for good reason: There’s so much to love about this second-to-none destination.
-Discover that feeling while exploring with a local guide and seeking out your interests with the help of your Tour Director.
+He was singing about Naples, of course, and for good reason: There’s so much to love about this busy coastal city.
+Discover that feeling while exploring with a local guide and seeking out your interests, be they history, food, or both, with the help of your Tour Director.

 Naples2 nights